dsedov/luciaos_website/index.md

 Context is the new file system.
 Humans naturally understand the world through context—not through arbitrary hierarchies.
 When you receive a photo or document, its meaning comes from its relationships: who sent it, what it contains, how it relates to your other information.
 LUCIA OS recognizes that context is the fundamental organizing principle of human thought.

 Imagine your computer as a person who really gets you.
 Your communication bandwidth is much greater with someone familiar—you almost understand each other half-sentence in.
-That's the relationship LUCIA OS aims to create between you and your computer.
+That's the relationship Lucia aims to create between you and your computer.
 Not a tool to be mastered, but a partner that deeply understands your patterns, preferences, and needs.

 Heavy computation can happen remotely, freeing your local device from unnecessary constraints.
 The artificial boundary between "local" and "cloud" disappears, creating a unified experience that leverages the best of both worlds.
 Your experience remains consistent while complex processing happens invisibly in the background.